lsc-project/documentation/source/syncrulesforactivedirectory.rst

 This method takes 2 parameters :

-- The value (integer) of the userAccountControll
+- The value (integer) of the userAccountControl
 - A constant that will tell LSC which bit to toggle

 For example :

 .. code-block:: js

-    AD.userAccountControlToggle(dstBean.getDatasetFirstValueById('userAccountControl'), \
+    AD.userAccountControlToggle(parseInt(dstBean.getDatasetFirstValueById('userAccountControl')), \
         AD.UAC_ACCOUNTDISABLE)

 You can find a list of all the constants in the *org.interldap.lsc.utils.directory.AD class*.
 The constants are prefixed by ``UAC_`` (without SET or UNSET after).